ahmedalhulaibi/ahmedalhulaibi/src/routes/blog/go-context-misuse.md

 - Deadlines
 - Request-scoped metadata that does not alter behaviour

+For service wide dependencies `sql.DB` or `logger`, use dependency injection.
+Avoid hiding behind shared-state like `context.Context` to minimize run-time exceptions.

 **Any values required as inputs to functions and methods should be defined explicitly.**

+___
+## References

 Below are resources I have leveraged for my work in reference to how `context.Context` should be used.